pkhao75/Draw-five/README.md

-# Five cards draw
+# Five-Card Draw
 ## Description
-Basic version of Poker, player will each dealt five cards and play poker with those given cards with a chance to re draw cards after the first betting round.
+Easier version of Poker, player will each dealt five cards and play poker with those given cards with a chance to re draw cards after the first betting round.

 ## Rules
 	* Each player are dealt 5 cards facing down